-Traditional students who desire to change from audit to credit must do so within the first two weeks of traditional courses.
+Students who desire to change from audit to credit must do so within the first two weeks.
 Students who are doing poorly in a course may change from credit to audit within the first six weeks of the semester.
 This time limit will be extended to the end of the ninth week for students who are doing passing work in a course.